Oman with a Baby

 An innocent enough sign reading ‘Tawi Attar’ stood alongside a dirt road on the Taqah route as we made our way back from Mirbat towards Salalah.
 This sloping dirt path defies gravity as we soon found out.

-Tyres crunched gravel as we shifted our car gear to ‘neutral’ and watched it slide upwards instead of moving in the opposite direction.
+Tires crunched gravel as we shifted our car gear to ‘neutral’ and watched it slide upwards instead of moving in the opposite direction.
 This inexplicable phenomenon was as amusing as it was baffling.

 At Taqah we followed a sign that was more of a misnomer.
 Held within the center of this pleasant fishing village was a fort, its signboard claiming it to be a ‘Castle’.

-The 19th century fort was converted into a museum and opened to the public in 1994.
+The 19th-century fort was converted into a museum and opened to the public in 1994.
 Once restoration work was completed on this ancient edifice, the museum was inaugurated, displaying old artifacts and handicrafts.

 On the final leg of the journey back, a perfect photo opportunity presented itself in the form of a lovely bunch of coconuts.
 I was placed atop one such coconut mound before bemused looking fruit vendors.